 - Andouille Sausage - instead of regular smoked sausage.

-- Chicken Broth - if you need to add any more fluids and you're out of the homemade broth feel free to use Chicken broth.
+- Chicken Broth - if you need to add any more fluids and you're out of the homemade broth feel free to use Chicken broth, or turkey broth.

 - White Bread - if you need to bulk up the cornbread.